Events

 (see newsletter for details on how to register)

-WEEKLY SITS & GROUPS
+WEEKLY AND MONTHLY GROUPS

 Times listed below are PST

-Sunday Afternoon 1- 2pm PST
+Sunday Afternoon 1- 2pm PST (Weekly)

-Sangha sit with occasional teachings
+Sangha sit with occasional teachings.

-Monday Morning 9-10am PST
+Monday Morning 9-10am PST (Weekly)

 A 30-minute sit followed by 30 minutes of free writing.

-Led by Beth Johnson or Steven Coughran.
+Led by Beth Johnson, Steven Coughran or Mark Mixon

-Tuesdays 4pm – 5:15pm PST
+Tuesdays 4pm – 5:15pm PST (Weekly)

 Ongoing group on ‘Aging, Death & Dying – The Study of Impermanence and Trauma’